cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/pdfs-guidance-other-languages.md

 ## Housekeeping items

-* If you upload new guidance PDFs,
+If you upload new guidance PDFs,
-  * Add their URLs to a Jira ticket
+* Add their URLs to a Jira ticket, noting the language and subject of each PDF
 * Assign the ticket to the responsible content captain so they know to update the page.